thinkst/canarytools-docs/docs/canarytokens/gmail.md

 <APIDetails :endpoint="$page.frontmatter.endpoints.save_gmail_mail_template"></APIDetails>

 ::: tip
 We will embed a Canarytoken in the mail template.
-We will place the Canarytoken'ed url in the placeholder `{url}`.
+We will place the Canarytoken'ed URL in the placeholder `{url}`.
 We will also check for `{user}` and replace that with the user's name of each Gmail address.
 :::